canonical/maas-react-components/GUIDELINES.md

 Every such component should be labeled as "candidate"  in the live documentation indicating that they're a candidate for wider use.
 This is to ensure that those components are revisited regularly and eventually either migrated to @canonical/react-component or have the label removed.

+#### Legacy components

+Components labeled as "legacy" do not adhere to all component library guidelines and aren't a good example to follow.
+They've been added for practical reasons, and we plan to phase them out eventually.

 #### Recommended patterns

 ##### Compound components